beckerbenj/R_courses/README.md

 15.10.2021

+## Take Aways from FDZ Autumn 2022
+more time for git, maybe split it between two days (installation/setup alone 45 minutes!)

+RMarkdown was a lot faster than anticipated (but participants were already familiar) RMarkdown & Scripts maybe more concrete exercises

+Quarto next time?

+papaja? seems to be a mess still

 ## Take Aways from FDZ 2022
 Topics and time management were excellent!
 audience was very fitting as a target group